-Hang Lung firmly believes that a comprehensive approach to governance is the foundation for delivering the corporate objective of maximizing returns to its stakeholders over the long-term.
-At the core of our governance structure is an effective and qualified Board, which is committed to maintaining the highest standards of corporate governance, facilitating sound internal controls and effective risk management, enhancing transparency and accountability, and being standard-bearers for integrity and honesty, in order to earn the confidence of our shareholders and other stakeholders.
+Good governance starts at the top.
+At the core of our governance structure is a diverse and effective Board, which is committed to maintaining the highest standard of corporate governance, implementing sound internal controls and effective risk management mechanism, enhancing transparency and instilling accountability, and being a standard-bearer for integrity and honesty.